TU Athletics Points of Pride

 A year later in 2011, the TU volleyball team won its second straight C-USA Championship and made the NCAA Tournament, advancing to the second round after a first round victory over Oklahoma.

-The Tulsa volleyball team has posted seven straight 20-win seasons (2005-12) which is the most consecutive 20-win seasons in school history.
+The Tulsa volleyball team has posted eight straight 20-win seasons (2005-13) which is the most consecutive 20-win seasons in school history.

 In 2006, the Tulsa volleyball team won the school's first-ever conference regular season title for women's volleyball, and followed that in 2007 with its first post-season crown in Conference USA.
 The 2007 campaign was also the school's first-ever appearance in the NCAA Tournament.